Are you wasting your time

 You can try before you buy with Kindle.
 You download a free sample of the book, usually about 10% of the total pages and need only buy if you think it's for you.

-If you don't have a Kindle, don't worry, there are lots of ways you can access this Guide and other Kindle books.
-See the information at the to right about how to do this.
+If you don't have a Kindle, don't worry, there are lots of ways you can access this guide and other Kindle books.
+Virtually all devices can be used to read Kindle ebooks.
+Just download the app.

 In Effective Tweeting for Wineries you will find